Benefits of Cold Process Soap vs Commercial Soap

 - Sea Mist & Rose - Ocean-inspired freshness with a floral finish

-- Golden Mango Cream - Tropical coconut luxury for dry skin
+- Golden Mango Cream - Tropical coconut luxury for dry-feeling skin

 - Dark Kisses - Romantic plum & peony blend